omar0ali/spaceinvaders-game-cli/README.md

 - [X] New Particle System: Added simple animation of an explosion
 - [X] Added meteoroids — when an asteroid explodes, it scatters meteoroids.
     - They damage spaceships, alien ships, and boss ships.
+- [X] Spaceship selection UI Redesign.
+Now can hover on cards of spaceships and show details.
+    - Can select a spaceship with Left Mouse Click.

 ### Controls